-- Demonstrate an organized and sanitary workstation. - Demonstrate accurate measuring and portioning. - Follow standardized recipes and production procedures. - Identify and describe procedures and techniques for controlling food costs. - Demonstrate customer service skills. - Practice team building and communication. - Demonstrate professionalism (clean and complete uniform, on time, good attitude, respectful). - Demonstrate leadership in both the front and back of the house operations. - Construct a business plan for a small food service operation. - Demonstrate critical thinking skills.
+- Demonstrate an organized and sanitary workstation. - Demonstrate accurate measuring and portioning. - Follow standardized recipes and production procedures. - Identify and describe procedures and techniques for controlling food costs. - Demonstrate customer service skills. - Practice team building and communication. - Demonstrate professionalism (clean and complete uniform, on time, good attitude, respectful). - Demonstrate leadership in both the front and back of the house operations. - Demonstrate critical thinking skills.